nazimboudeffa/prompt-engineering-cookbook/intro.md

 Third, let him ask questions for example by telling him

 *If you have any question about the video, ask before you try to generate the titles.
 Ok?*

+After that the AI will start to ask questions on what we are searching

+This is called engineering